Vaccinations reach nursing homes as California faces crisis

 U.S. Health and Human Services Secretary Alex Azar said the government is tracking the vaccine shipments precisely, has staffers in place to receive them and believes the companies transporting them — FedEx and UPS — have the expertise to navigate the storm.

-Associated Press writers Cuneyt Dil in Charleston, West Virginia, Olga R. Rodriguez in Fresno, California, and Andrew Taylor in Washington contributed to this story.
+Associated Press writers Cuneyt Dil in Charleston, West Virginia; Olga R. Rodriguez in Fresno, California; Bob Christie in Phoenix; John Antczak in Los Angeles and Andrew Taylor in Washington contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.